Preparing your stay in France

 Centrale Lyon awarded the Bienvenue en France label!

 Centrale de Lyon has been awarded the "Bienvenue en France" label, attesting to the quality of its welcome for international students.
 This label is awarded by Campus France for a period of four years.
-It distinguishes an establishment for the quality and accessibility of its information, welcome arrangements, training offer, support from its teaching staff, accommodation, quality of life on campus and post-graduation follow-up for international students.
+It distinguishes an establishment for the quality and accessibility of its information, welcome arrangements, training offer, support from its teaching staff, accommodation, quality of life on campus and post-graduate follow-up for international students.

 2. Preparing administrative procedures